Who we are

 There is no need to exploit the misery of others in order to live well: the history of the developed countries bears witness to this.
 Similarly, the globalized economy can and must eradicate forced and child labour.

-For practices to evolve, we need to understand and recognize the legitimate expectations of everyone, from the ordering company to the worker at the end of the line.
+For practices to evolve, we need to understand and recognize the legitimate expectations of everyone, from the ordering company to the worker at the other end of the world.

 Everyone, at their own level, can make a contribution.

 Two international prizes awarded by the academic community (Best case of Atlas-AFMI 2015 International Management Case) and by companies (Business Innovation Trophy for Purchasing 2016)

 Recognition by the appointment of RHSF’s founder, Martine Combemale, to the rank of Knight of the Légion d’honneur on 14 July 2019.